syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Candle.md

 # Candle Chart in .NET MAUI Chart

 Candlestick charts are a type of financial chart used to represent the price movement of an asset over time.
-The chart is made up of a series of rectangular bars, called candlesticks, that represent a specific time period, typically one day.
+The chart is made up of a series of rectangular bars, called candlesticks, that represent a specific time, typically one day.
 To render a candle chart, create an instance of [CandleSeries](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).

 N> The cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.

-To plot a point on a candlestick chart, a collection of five values is required, including the X-value, open value, high value, low value, and close value .
-You can use this below collection.
+To plot a point on a candlestick chart, a collection of five values is required, including the X-value, open value, high value, low value, and close value.
+You can use the below collection.

 {% tabs %}